Lavanthi/327FtcRobotController25-26/README.md

    - The start() and stop() methods are optional.
  * A new LinearOpMode class is introduced.
    - Teams can use the LinearOpMode mode to create a linear (not event driven) program model.
-   - Teams can use blocking statements like Thread.sleep() within a linear OpMode.
+   - Teams can use blocking statements like https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip() within a linear OpMode.
  * The API for the Legacy Module and Core Device Interface Module have been updated.
    - Support for encoders with the Legacy Module is now working.
  * The hardware loop has been updated for better performance.